This is a casting of Alice in Wonderland mixed up in some concentric steampunk brass gears.

 This figure is cast from a silicon bronze that contains 95% Cu, 4% Si, 1% Mn.
 The embedded gears and base are cast from a yellow brass that includes 63% copper, 1% lead, and various amounts of zinc and tin.

 No?
 You want the story now?
 Well, you do know that the tooth fairy is a myth, don’t you?
-The tooth fairy is a fiction of the tooth troll who sits upon a mountain of horrible rotten teeth taken from all the children who were naughty.
+The tooth fairy is a fiction of the tooth troll who sits upon a mountain of horrible rotten teeth taken from all the children in the world who were naughty.
 He guards them fiercely and is a terrible menace to anyone who might think to get their teeth back.
 You see, he melts down some of these old rotten teeth in a huge furnace and turns them into gold and silver and bronze.

 It turn out that rotten mistreated teeth actually have value.
 You wouldn’t expect this, but it is true.
 The ones that are not too badly decayed can be turned into gold, the marginally decayed become silver, and the really bad teeth become next to worthless bronze.

 So, the tooth troll had visited Alice.
-Unfortunately, Alice had woken and seen the tooth troll, and she fervently hung on to the tooth troll’s great waistcoat as he flew away.
-You see, he had taken Alice’s tooth that she had carefully hidden beneath her pillow.
+Unfortunately, Alice had woken and seen the tooth troll, and because she was angry she fervently hung on to the tooth troll’s great waistcoat as he flew away.
+You see, he had taken Alice’s rotten tooth that she had carefully hidden beneath her pillow.
 It was very brave of Alice to hang on to the tooth troll because he was very fearsome.
 But for some reason, most likely due to the fact that the tooth troll was inattentive, he failed to realize that Alice was attached to his coat.
 The troll raced off to his mountain extremely excited to add another very rotten perfect tooth to his vast collection of other similar teeth.

 Alice could see the tooth troll vanishing in the distance as he sped away to his mountain.
 She wondered just how she was going to follow, when just then she spied a curious tin man coming down the road nearby.
 He was quite odd in that he squeaked and groaned, but somehow he still managed to put one foot in front of the other.
 Alice approached this tin man saying “Wait, wait,” and he turned to look at her.

 “What can I do for you, young lady,” he said.
-Alice explained her predicament and how she needed to retrieve her tooth.
+Alice explained her predicament and how she wanted to retrieve her tooth.
 The tin man listened and after a moment, after he had squeaked and groaned in a most terrible way, he coughed and cleared his throat and said, “You’re going to get yourself in trouble.
 There is no way to undo your naughtyness.
 But, if you must go to the tooth troll’s mountain, then the only way to do this is with gear travel.”

 “Gear travel?
 What’s that?” asked Alice.
-The tin man simply pointed to a large brass gear that was quickly travelling up the road towards them.
+The tin man simply pointed to a large brass gear that was rapidly travelling up the road towards them.
 Alice watched in awe as the gear stopped before them, on edge, strangely not falling over.
 It was a large gear, big enough for her to fit inside of it, and it seemed to have a seat in the middle.

 “What am I to do?”
 Alice asked, and then I noticed that you had finished your cider.
 It’s important that you be comfortable during this story.
 More cider is called for, particularly as the snow continues to fall.

 It turns out that after I had replenished your new warm cider, Alice had set herself inside the gear and was holding on tightly as the gear rolled down the road towards the tooth troll’s mountain.
 It was actually somewhat embarrassing when the gear turned so that she was upside down.
-But, she had been given a starter pistol by the tin man filled with marshmallowy hay to use for protection should it be necessary during all these embarrassing moments and others.
+But, Alice muddled through as she had been given a starter pistol by the tin man filled with marshmallowy hay to use for protection should it be necessary during all these embarrassing moments and others.

 When the gear finally stopped at the foot of the mountain Alice dismounted.
 She was a little unsteady, being as gear travel is most dizzying.
 At the top of the mountain sat the tooth troll, gnashing his teeth.